 Is there a solution for Johnny’s family?

-Yes there is, but it can’t be found by pouring over voluminous college books in the library, or searching endlessly through Google for answers.
+Yes, there is, but it can’t be found by poring over voluminous college books in the library or searching endlessly through Google for answers.
 Many families have tried to figure out how to pay for college all by themselves… and failed.
 And remember: even if you do get financial aid… it’s your out-of-pocket cost that you end up paying the college that comes back to haunt your bank account.

 There are many financial strategies that can help you fund college expenses without raiding your retirement fund.
 Strategies such as: